 - Make it a point to clean your equipment from inside as well as outside.

-- Cleaning Items such as wipes, brushes, mops, dishcloths, detergent, and sanitizer should all be stored carefully and away from food to prevent any kind of contamination.
+- Cleaning Items such as wipes, brushes, mops, dishcloths, detergent, and sanitizer should all be stored carefully and away from food to prevent any contamination.

 4) Develop a Restaurant Hygiene Checklist

 To maintain hygiene standards in restaurants, the manager of the restaurant should create a checklist of the specific cleaning duties and tasks that have to be performed by the staff members.
 The cleaning checklist of your restaurant will depend on the size of your restaurant.

 For example, in a small restaurant, the cleaning checklist will be as simple as a list of duties printed on a single sheet of paper.
 But when it is a larger restaurant, there is a need of detailed list broken down by job categories with a little of specifications.
 For instance, list out the separate duties for different sections like dishwashing area, cooking line, and food preparation area.
 Depending on the nature of your restaurant operations, it might be appropriate to include cleaning duties in a comprehensive list of tasks that must be performed during a shift.